IndieMasco/TechEdSoftwareDeveloper021/week4/render-and-supabase/READme.md

   - You can use `node -v` to check what version you are using

-- Step 3 - follow the steps in the terminal
+- Step 3 - Follow the steps in the terminal

   - Project name: client
   - Select a framework: Vinilla
   - Select a variant: JavaScript

-- Step 4 - follow the steps in the terminal
+- Step 4 - Follow the steps in the terminal

   - `cd client`
   - `npm install` wait for it to be done
   - `npm run dev`
   - It will then give you a localhost URL so you can check if it worked
-  - Once you've check its working go back into the terminal and use **ctrl+c** to stop the localhost
+  - Once you've check its working go back into the terminal and use **CTRL+C** to stop the localhost

 - Step 5 - `cd ..` back into the parent folder so your in (name of parent folder)